A couple grieve over the loss of a son and how to silence noisy kites, in different ways.

 Sleep now looks even more distant for him.
 He nudges her shoulder to see if she has any solutions but she remains in the land of Morpheus.
 Nothing to do but set up the fence to keep the memory of Christan at the carnival at bay.

 It does not work.

-In 1969, it is not uncommon for the island to be visited by amusement laden ships from Central or South America.
+In 1969, it is not uncommon for the island to be visited by 'Coney Island' type ships from Central or South America.
 That Friday evening was hot and humid as they entered the grounds opposite Brandon's beach near the city.
 The frenzy from the children generated a unique energy.
 The clowns juggled, the llamas spat and the merry-go-round was a blur.
-Kandacy dared to wear her three quarter length shorts and six year old Christan beamed with excitement.
+Kandacy dared to wear her three-quarter-length shorts and six-year-old Christan beamed with excitement.
 A mallet wielding man smashed the lever with all of his might but the weight traveled only halfway up the wire.
-Standing in line to ride the Carousel, Christan pointed to a candy-stand claiming hunger.
-She buys an assortment of chocolates and nuts in festive wrapping, and dispensed the bonbons to them as the line inched forward.
+Standing in line to ride the carousel, Christan pointed to a candy-stand, claiming hunger.
+She buys an assortment of chocolates and nuts in festive wrapping, and dispensed the bonbons to husband and son as the line inched forward.
 By the time he sat on his red plastic horse, Christan was already coughing.
 By the second revolution, Kandacy noticed her son turning ashen and gasping for air.
-Algie apologizes that his wife begged the operator to stop the ride but he 'No hablo inglaís'.
+Algie apologized that his wife begged the operator to stop the ride but he 'No hablo inglaís'.
 The boy is just scared of the ride and the shrieking of the gears, he thought.
 He wished Christan would just calm down.
 By the end of the ride the boy is limp and grunting through swollen lips.
 Kandacy begged Algie to call for help but he seemed more concerned about his own embarrassment.

 The boy is dying.